Quackers71/automation-sre/notes.md

 - Objects can have attributes which are used to store information about them.
 - You can make objects do work by calling their methods using dot notation.

+#### Methods
+- Parenthesis should be used when there are either parameters to wrap in a Method Declaration, or when there are arguments to wrap in a Method Call.